-If you want a custom placeholder image to display while images load use the uploader to upload your image.
-There two present images already present that you can choose to display as well, and you can add a background color if you wish using the color picker provided.
+If you want a custom placeholder image to display while images load, use the uploader to upload your image.
+There are two images already present that you can choose to display as well.
+You can add a background color if you wish by using the color picker provided.
 Of course, you can simply choose None and containers will remain empty until images are fully loaded.

-You can choose which post types use lazying loading and which ones don’t by enabling or disabling the slider for each post type.
+You can choose which post types use lazy loading and which ones don’t by enabling or disabling the slider for each post type.

 Post, Pages, URLs, Classes and IDs

-Enable lazy loading for individual URLs by entering the URLs into the field provide, one URL per line.
-You can do the same with classes and IDs by entering them into the field provided, one class or ID per line.
+Disable lazy loading for individual URLs by entering the URLs into the field provided, one URL per line.
+You can do the same with classes and IDs by entering them into the field, one class or ID per line.